Marty McSorley: United Kingdom

 In the autumn of 2001, following the completion of his suspension, McSorley again looked towards the other side of the Atlantic.
-He considered purchasing the then struggling Cardiff Devils team with his brother, in order to pursue a new player-coach role and to develop interest in the sport in the UK.

-McSorley appeared as a guest player for both Great Britain and the Cardiff Devils during a series of games in November 2001, but the business deal failed to materialise.
+He considered purchasing the then struggling Cardiff Devils team with his brother, to become a player-coach and to help develop interest in the sport in the UK.
+He appeared as a guest player for both the Devils and the British national ice hockey team during a series of games in November 2001, but the deal to purchase the Devils failed to come through.

 Coaching career

-McSorley coached the American Hockey League team the Springfield Falcons between 2002 and 2004.
+McSorley coached the Springfield Falcons of the American Hockey League between 2002 and 2004.

 Film and TV career

-From 1995 to 1997, McSorley also appeared in four movies in small roles: Bad Boys (1995), Forget Paris (1995), Con Air (1997) and Do Me A Favor (1997).
+From 1995 to 1997, McSorley appeared in four movies in small roles: Bad Boys (1995), Forget Paris (1995), Con Air (1997) and Do Me A Favor (1997).

 During the 2005–06 NHL season, McSorley worked for Fox Sports West in Los Angeles, providing in-studio analysis of games involving the Los Angeles Kings or the Mighty Ducks of Anaheim.
-He provided color commentary for the San Jose Sharks games on FSN Bay Area during 2006–07 NHL season.
-McSorley's time in that role ended mysteriously midway through the Sharks playoff series with Detroit, when the Sharks announced McSorley would not return for a Game 3 broadcast for personal reasons.
+He provided color commentary for the San Jose Sharks games on FSN Bay Area in 2006-07.
+His time in that role ended mysteriously midway through the Sharks' playoff series with Detroit when the Sharks announced McSorley would not return for the broadcast of Game 3 for personal reasons.
 No further explanation was given.

 He appeared in one episode of CSI: Miami in 2005 as rink manager Andrew Greven.
 On July 30, 2007, McSorley guest starred on ABC Family's Greek as himself playing a hockey goaltender.
 In February 2008, McSorley was featured as one of the pros on Pros vs Joes on Spike TV.

 Canadian singer-songwriter Kathleen Edwards referred to McSorley in her song "I Make the Dough, You Get the Glory", with the lyric, "You're the Great One, I'm Marty McSorley..., I make the dough, but you get the glory."
 McSorley appears in the song's music video.

 McSorley is currently a TV analyst for Sportsnet and occasionally Hockey Night in Canada.
 He is a regular at Staples Center during Kings hockey games.

+He appeared as himself in season 4, episode 1 of Shoresy.

 Personal life

-McSorley currently resides in Hermosa Beach, California.
+McSorley currently resides in Arizona.
 He married beach volleyball player Leanne Schuster in August 2002.
 They have three children.